 We named this puerh "Slumbering Dragon" because of the visual image of these ancient trees growing so peacefully in the mountains.
 They seem to us like dragons of a previous era in a deep slumber for eons.
 The strong energy in this tea mirrors the strength of dragons in our active imaginations.

 We present this tea as is.
 This is pure single origin, high altitude, wild tree puerh.
 It will not taste like a lot of the puerh out there.
 Even in Kunlu Shan this tea is unique.
 It is strong and intense with a very unique bitterness that can linger.
 The intensity of bitterness will fade with age.
 Our 2014 has mellowed quite nicely.
 The energy in this tea is quite strong, it will sneak up on you.
 We hope you get a chance to try this amazing and unique tea.

 - Spring Material

 Use 5-10 grams of leaves and brew with 75-150ml ( 2.5-5oz ) of water at or near boiling.
 Rinse once for a few seconds.
 Start with quick steeps under 10s.
 With each re-steep adjust the steep time to your taste.
 This tea is generous and can be re-steeped many times.
 Experiment with brew times and ratios to find what suits your palate.

 This item ships from China!

 This will be shipped from China.
 We can ship to most countries but the rates can vary greatly.

 If your country is not available at checkout please email us and we will quote you a shipping rate. email@example.com

-Shipping will likely take 1-2 months to arrive!
+Shipping is averaging about a month, but sometimes it can take longer!
 If you purchase multiple items from our Seattle and Kunming inventories this will ship separately from China.